zgmartin/hello/README.md

 Down the rabbit hole we go.

-Here's some advice on how to become a data programmer, and more importantly a better problem solver.
+Here is some advice on how to become a data programmer, and more importantly a better problem solver.
 My goal is to reduce your time within the search space, and direct you to your goals faster.

 ###Problem Solving
 I am a big fan of the concept of the canonical example.
 All big ideas can be understood and reduced to simple easy to construct examples.
-For example, if you want to understand most of the ideas within Proofs just take the simple example of proving x is an irrational number.
+For example, if you want to understand most of the ideas within proofs just take the simple example of proving x is an irrational number.

 * Problem: Show x to be irrational.
-* Input: x^2=2
+* Input: x^2 = 2
 * Output: x is irrational

 After going through the construction of your argument you find yourself becoming aware of